radu-marin/ML-model-demo/README.md

 ## ML model Deployment
 - the model is deployed on an AWS EC2 instance, as a flask server (`flask-server.py`) file
+- a state_encoding_dict.json file is used a mapping between state ID and Mean Target encoding in order to process the POST request accordingly (more info on Mean Target encoding can be found in chapter 5b in the EDA.ipynb file)
-- a demo for the request format and EC2 address can be found in the `demo-request.py` file
+- a demo for the request format (json) and EC2 address can be found in the `demo-request.py` file
+- the response returns a json with a payment delay entry, eg `{'payment_delay': 'yes'}`